raspberrypilearning/change-theme-thonny/en/step_1.md

 + Press OK when you are finished.

 **Warning**: Stick to simple, clean fonts.
-Using a handwriting style font will make your code much harder to read and debug.
+If you use a handwriting style font then it can make it difficult to read and debug.